 This video chronicles the journey from 2014, when she first spoke about writing, until 2018, when she starts to cry happy tears while getting the good news on the phone.
 A lot has changed for her in that time, including her hair colour.
 We’ve all been there.
 Congratulations, Amelia, you’re a true inspiration to everyone in a similar position.

-Every Colour of You comes out this November.
-You can pre-order it now!
+Every Colour of You comes out this November, and you can preorder it now!

 Dumbledore vs British Homophobia | Rowan Ellis

 It is fair to say that J.K.
-Rowling has taken a slight kicking from the Twittersphere in recent times.
-Most of that has to do with the handling of Dumbledore’s queerness in the Fantastic Beasts franchise.
+Rowling has taken a slight kicking from the Twittersphere in recent times, and most of that has to do with the handling of Dumbledore’s queerness in the Fantastic Beasts film series.

 Want more?
 We’ve got you covered.

 Steven Bridges is one of those magician people.
-“WITCHCRAFT!”
-We hear you cry.
-It’s wizardry actually, get your accusatory shouting in order!
-He does his astounding thing on the streets of London, shoplifting in the process?
-Watch and you will see.
+“WITCHCRAFT,” we hear you cry!
+It’s wizardry actually, get your accusatory shouting in order.
+Here he does his usual astounding thing on the streets of London.
+Is he shoplifting in the process?